rohingosling/neural-network-cpp/README.md

   for your situation.

 ## To-Do:
-1. Add support for different types of weight initialization.
+1. Re-add support for different types of weight initialization.

-- Xavier/Glorot Initialization:
+-- Xavier/Glorot Initialization:
    This method works well with activation functions like tanh and sigmoid.

-- He Initialization:
+-- He Initialization:
    This method works well with activation functions like ReLU.

-2. Change the propagate methods to PropagateForward and PropagateBackward.

-3. Add a log file.
+2. Add a log file.

 ## Version History: